vx-moha/ze-beta/README.md

-# Mod Is Not Released Right Now , Still under maintenance
+# Mod Is Not Released Right Now, Still under maintenance